wix-incubator/Kompot/README.md

 component.withMocks(['MOCK_LAME_JOKE']).mount();
 ```

-The `default` funciton will be always activated.
+The `default` mock will be always activated.

 ### **The Component Object**:
 When you require a component, you get a component object with the following props: